Poloc Cricket Club: Junior cricket

-Poloc runs junior cricket teams at four age-group levels: under 10, 11, 12 and 16 and compete in West District Junior Cricket Union ("WDJCU") as well as Cricket Scotland-organised competitions.
-Under 10 and 11 players predominantly compete in "Kwik cricket" competitions.
+Poloc ran junior cricket teams at four age-group levels: under 10, 11, 12 and 16 and competed in West District Junior Cricket Union ("WDJCU") as well as Cricket Scotland-organised competitions.
+Under 10 and 11 players predominantly competed in "Kwik cricket" competitions.
 The club's junior sides won the WDCJU Under 11, 13 and 15 leagues in 2007, and were beaten finalists in the Under 18 Frank Smith Trophy.
 2008 saw the Under 18s league champions, the Under 15s unbeaten and the Poloc Academy Strathclyde League winners, whilst 2009 saw a league championship for the Under 13Bs, another Frank Smith Trophy Final appearance and the Under 15s winning the Scottish Cup.
 2010 brought the Under 18 league trophy to the club, and appearances at both the Under 18 Scottish Cup, and Under 18 Frank Smith Trophy, Finals Days.
 Success at junior level continued, with season 2015 seeing another Frank Smith Trophy win, the Under 11 league title and a win in the Under 12 WDJCU Indoor Super 8s tournament, and 2016 bringing another Under 18 league championship.
 The Under 19 WDJCU Indoor Super 8s tournament title was secured for the first time since the late 1980s in 2017.

 The Community Coaching Initiative

-Poloc Cricket Club has been providing cricket coaching in its local community under the auspices of the "Community Coaching Initiative" since 2002.
-Working predominantly in the Glasgow City Council area coaching has been provided to local Primary and Secondary Schools.
+Poloc Cricket Club provided cricket coaching in its local community under the auspices of the "Community Coaching Initiative" since 2002.
+Working predominantly in the Glasgow City Council area coaching was provided to local Primary and Secondary Schools.

-In addition, the club, under the umbrella of the Initiative and in partnership with the WDJCU, regularly hosts "Kwik cricket" festivals.
+In addition, the club, under the umbrella of the Initiative and in partnership with the WDJCU, regularly hosted "Kwik cricket" festivals.

-In addition to the work in local schools, the club's Community Coaching Initiative also works with other community groups in providing sports coaching in and around the club's locality.
+In addition to the work in local schools, the club's Community Coaching Initiative also worked with other community groups in providing sports coaching in and around the club's locality.

-The Initiative was granted charitable status in early 2007 and is registered with the OSCR under number SC037774.
+The Initiative was granted charitable status in early 2007 and was registered with the OSCR under number SC037774.
 The registered body itself is CCI Glasgow Limited, a private company limited by guarantee and registered in Scotland under number SC315322.

 The work in its community was recognised by the Sports Council of Glasgow at its 2011 Awards Night when the club was voted the Accredited Club of the Year.
 The club was also awarded the highest Clubmark accreditation by Glasgow Life in 2011, one of only two Glasgow sports clubs to be awarded the "Stay Active" accreditation level.

 Golf

-Poloc Cricket Club also played host to the UK’s only R&A-recognised six-hole golf course.
+Poloc Cricket Club also played host to the UK's only R&A-recognised six-hole golf course.

 Founded in 1889, the Golf Section took over in the autumn and winter months.
 The course – "Wee Poloc" – was a unique challenge, with medals and other club competitions every fortnight throughout the winter golf season.